 Katina has worked in pharmaceutical services for 16 years.
 Responsibilities include training pharmacy technicians to assist the pharmacist in the packaging and distribution of prescription medications, inventory control, compounding, customer service, staff scheduling, and conducting interviews.
 She obtained certification as a pharmacy technician through the Pharmacy Technician Certification Board (PTCB).

 Additionally, she received a Bachelor of Science degree in Nursing from Clayton State University and is a Registered Nurse.
 Katina enjoys playing a role in helping individuals to achieve an optimal level of health and wellness.

 High School Diploma or GED.
 Student must complete the application process and be accepted into the program.
 In addition, student must pass a reading and math pre-assessment test.
 Proficiency with computers and computer and internet access is required due to the online component of this program.

 Mosby's Pharmacy Technician: Principles & Practice, Teresa Hopper, current edition

-Workbook and Lab Manual for Mosby's Pharmacy Technician: Principles and Practice 3rd ed Paperback
+Workbook and Lab Manual for Mosby's Pharmacy Technician: Principles and Practice current edition Paperback

 Our Pharm Tech students are required to wear navy scrubs and white lab coats to class.